luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void read(Ciphertext &ciph) override;
 ```

-**Description** This function is used to read data from the acceleration card in the ciphertext.
+**Description**: This function is used to read data from the acceleration card in the ciphertext.

 **Parameters**:
 - **ciph** (Ciphertext): A reference to a **Ciphertext** object, representing the ciphertext to be read.